-§ 116-41 Applications, plans and fees.
+§ 116-42 Applications, plans and fees.

 - A. Application for special use permit review and approval shall be made, in writing, on the appropriate forms provided by the Town and shall be filed with the Town Clerk.
 In certain circumstances, an application for special use permit review and approval shall be made in tandem with application to the Town Board for site plan review and approval for the proposed project.
 The applicant will first appear before the Town Board for review of the application.
-The Town Board may take one of the following actions: - (1) Take no action. - (2) Request that the applicant modify the application and resubmit. - (3) Request that the applicant submit an application for site plan review to be made in tandem with the application for a special use permit. - (4) Refer the application(s) for review to, and recommendation by, the Planning Board.
+The Town Board may take one of the following actions: - (1) Take no action. - (2) Request that the applicant modify the application and resubmit. - (3) Request that the applicant submit an application for site plan review to be made in tandem with the application for a special use permit. - (4) Refer the application(s) for review to, and recommendation by, the Planning Board. - B. Each application shall be subject to the same information submission requirements and shall follow the review and approval process as outlined in this section.